Kirkcudbright Tolbooth: Description

 Attached to the wall of the tolbooth are two surviving sets of iron jougs, one at the north-west corner of the building about 1.5 m above the level of the street, and one at the top of the forestair.
 Secured around the neck, these were used to restrain and publicly shame people convicted of misdemeanours.

 Hanging within the steeple are two bells.
 The principal bell, cast in the Netherlands in 1646, measures 52 cm in height and 61 cm in diameter, and carries the inscription "SOLI DEO GLORIA MICHAEL BVRGERHVYS ME FECIT ANNO 1646" (Glory to God alone.
-Michael Burgerhyvs made me in the year 1646).
+Michael Burgerhuys made me in the year 1646).
 The smaller bell in the steeple was made in London in 1841 by Thomas Mears.
 A third bell, known as 'the toun's litle bell', is displayed within the tolbooth.
 It measures 34 cm in height and 44 cm in diameter, and was cast in Rotterdam.
-It is inscribed with "QUIRfN DE VISSER ME FECIT 1724" (Quirfn de Visser made me, 1724).
+It is inscribed with "QUIRIN DE VISSER ME FECIT 1724" (Quirin[ius] de Visser made me, 1724).
 There is also a clock, which was installed in 1897; the tower's original clock, of a single-hand design and probably made in the Netherlands prior to 1580, is on display in the nearby Stewartry Museum.

-The interior features of the building are mostly modern; even before its refurbishment in the 1990s, most of the internal partitions were modern, probably due to rearrangements necessitated by frequent changes in the building's use in the nineteenth and twentieth centuries.
-It is now used as an art gallery and visitor centre: most of the upper part of the building is gallery space, with a small reception area and a giftshop and café on the ground floor.
+The interior features of the building are mostly modern; even before its refurbishment in the 1990s, most of the internal partitions were modern, probably due to rearrangements due to frequent changes in the building's use in the 19th and 20th centuries.
+It is now used as an art gallery and visitor centre: most of the upper part of the building is gallery space, with a small reception area and a gift shop and café on the ground floor.